Advertisement

 Also, you might want to check if you’re using it appropriately by setting it up on another vehicle to see if it works.
 The directions on configuring it on your car should also be displayed in the buyer’s manual.

-Recommended: P0304 Engine Code: Causes, Symptoms and Fix
+Recommended: P0341 Code – Meaning, Causes, Symptoms and How to Fix it

 In addition, check for any defects in the OBD Port and fix them as soon as possible because, without it, even an OBD scanner of higher quality won’t be able to connect with the computer.